 After spending three days in Edinburgh, our hearts and souls were happy, and we came up with a couple of things worth seeing on its famous Royal Mile.
 Below is the list we managed to complete while exploring it and can recommend every single of them to make your visit more fun!

 It doesn’t matter whether you visit Edinburgh in spring, summer or in December for its famous Christmas markets, one thing is for sure, you’ll have a great time!

 In short – the Royal Mile is Edinburgh’s most famous street that runs through the heart of Edinburgh’s Old Town.
 While most visitors see it as simply a means to walk between the castle and the palace, the road has plenty of history and is an integral part of Edinburgh’s heritage.

 There is also a variety of shops, pubs and restaurants that sell the best merchandise and food that Scotland has to offer such as genuine Scottish cashmere, Harris Tweed clothing and premium Scotch whisky.

-The Royal Mile is divided into six areas, each very different from the other.
+The Royal Mile is divided into six areas, each very different from the others.

 It starts with Castlehill and Castle Esplanade, located closest to Edinburgh Castle which is the oldest part of the Royal Mile being where the city was originally founded.

-It then continues on to Lawnmarket, High Street, Canongate and Abbey Strand that connects the end of Canongate, where Parliament Square is located, to the Palace of Holyroodhouse.
+It then continues on to Lawnmarket, High Street, Canongate and Abbey Strand which connects the end of Canongate, where Parliament Square is located, to the Palace of Holyroodhouse.

 Things to know before you go